WebStorm 2024.2 Help

 Go to Run | Edit Configurations, then in the Edit Configurations dialog, in the Edit Configurations dialog that opens, click the Add button (the Add button) on the toolbar and select JavaScript Debug from the list.

 3. In the Run/Debug Configuration: JavaScript Debug dialog that opens, specify the URL address at which the application is running.
 This URL address should be a concatenation of the Web server root URL and the path to the HTML file relative to the web server document root in accordance with server access configuration.
-For more information, refer to Configure synchronization with a server.
+For more information, refer to Connect to a web server.

 Click OK to save the configuration settings.